HugoBlox/theme-academic-cv/CODE_RULES.md

 - **publishDate**: the [RFC 3339 date][date] that the page was published.
 You only need to specify this option if you wish to set **date** in the future but publish the page now, as is the case for publishing a journal article that is to appear in a journal etc.

-- **draft**: by setting `draft: true`, only you will see your page when you preview your site locally on your computer
+- **draft**: by setting `draft: true`, only you will see your page when you preview your site locally on your computer.

 ### 4.2 Main Content